Why is emotional resilience important to your success?

 Life will try like a bully to beat the resilience out of you.

-After accepting that resilience is important to success, the next logical question is how do you create that resiliency in yourself and those around you?
+After accepting that emotional resilience is the secret to success, the next logical question is how do you create that resiliency in yourself and those around you?

 First, let me be clear.

-Resilience isn’t a skill.
-It’s a by-product of perseverance… of continuing on in the face of failure or criticism.#Resilience isn't a skill.
+It’s a by-product of perseverance… of continuing on in the face of failure or criticism (or both).#Resilience isn't a skill.
 It's a by product of perseverance... of continuing on in the face of failure or criticism.
 Click To Tweet

 The only one way to increase your emotional resilience in anything is to keep going.